 However the Western Bahr el Ghazal minister of information has admitted that eight people were killed in the December 8 and 9 protests.
 The United Nations Mission in South Sudan (UNMISS) put the number killed at ten before revising it down to nine, while former Wau county commissioner, John Peter Miskin, has repeatedly claimed that 25 protesters were killed with 21 others sustaining injuries.
 Miskin stepped down in protest against the move.

 Another protest broke out on Tuesday December 18 and again authorities gave conflicting figures of those killed and wounded.

 South Sudan’s deputy minister of interior, Salva Mathok Gengdit, said he received reports indicating that seven lives were lost and 32 others were wounded in the second wave of protests.
 But a police officer at scene said 12 lives were lost, figures which medical doctors at Wau teaching hospital were able to confirm.

 The killings in Farajallah village, some 48 miles from Wau town, claimed the lives of 26 innocent people, all members of Dinka ethnic group from the three different states of the country’s greater region of Bahr el Ghazal.

-- South Sudan President Salva Kiir Mayardit (Left) arrives in Wau on Monday, where he was by three Governors; Rizik Zachariah Hassan of Western Bahr el Ghazal (Centre Left) , Nyandeng Malek of Warrap (Centre Right), and Chol Tong Mayay of Lakes State (Right) on 24 December 2012 (ST)
+- South Sudan President Salva Kiir (Left) accompanied by the Western Bahr el Ghazal Governor Rizik Zachariah Hassan (C) and Nyandeng Malek of Warrap on December 24, 2012 (ST)

 The killing of the migrant workers led to the Governor’s of Lakes, Warrap and Northern Bahr el Ghazal traveling to Wau to help try and resolve the dispute and call for calm among their communities over the Christmas period.